Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Consumers

-- Standardisation: methodological differences lead to varying results.
+• Standardisation: methodological differences can lead to varying results.

-- Integration into business decisions: still limited outside critical sectors.
+• Integration into business decisions: still limited outside water-critical sectors.

 Relation to the circular economy

-Water Life Cycle Assessment is an indispensable tool for measuring, managing, and reducing water-related impacts across the value chain.
-Its adoption by companies and governments supports the transition to a more resilient and sustainable model where water is used efficiently and equitably.
+Water LCA is an indispensable tool for measuring, managing and reducing water-related impacts across the value chain, supporting the transition to a more resilient model where water is used efficiently and equitably.
+At Manglai we help companies measure their environmental footprint, including water, and prepare their sustainability reporting.
+Discover how Manglai can help you.

 Sertrans Logo